-You'll see huge price variations when you're shopping for a massage chair, and they all sound fantastic when you're reading about them, no matter what the level of quality it is.
+You'll see huge price variations when you're shopping for a massage chair, and they all sound absolutely fantastic when you're doing your research, no matter what the level of quality it is.

-b) The quality of the components used during the construction, and
+b) The quality of the components used during construction, and

 The size of the chair, the quality of the fabric and the padding, and the quality of the back roller mechanism and the back rollers, all will affect the quality of your massage.

 The quality of the mechanical parts and electronics, plus the quality of the installation of all of these parts, and even the quality control at the factory, all will determine how long a massage chair will last.

 Like anything else - you'll get what you pay for, and there's no way around it.

 The photos on this page shows the difference in the qualities of the back roller mechanisms - from an $800-, $3800-, and an $8000- massage chair.

 #4 - S -Track or an L-Track - Which is a better massage chair for you?

-Theoretically speaking, the advantage of the S-Track design, is that the Stretch program can be more effective than an L-track.
+The advantage of the S-Track design, is that the Stretch program can be more effective than that of an L-track's.

-The S-track's backrest is a separate component from the seat, giving the seat and the backrest a greater range of motion.
+The S-track's backrest is a separate component from the seat, giving the backrest a greater range of motion.

-The advantage of an L-Track, is that the roller mechanism has a substantially longer reach, traveling under the seat and relaxing more of your muscles and connective tissues.
+The advantage of an L-Track massage chair, is that the back roller mechanism has a substantially longer reach, traveling under the seat and relaxing more of your muscles and connective tissues.

-L-Tracks also have a Stretch program and they do accomplish the task, but depending on the model, the actual stretch may not extend as far as an S-track, because the backrest and seat are a single component.
+L-Tracks also have a Stretch program and they do accomplish the task, but depending on the model, the intensity of the stretch may not equal that of an S-track, because the backrest and seat are a single component.

 #5 - 2D, 3D, 4D, 6D?